Wigs, gold bars and pictures of severed heads: Inside Wagner boss’s lavish mansion

 A lengthy indoor swimming pool complete with a bathing area, slides and even a jacuzzi can also be seen in the photographs, with the rooms lit up with what appear to be glass chandeliers.

-Elsewhere, the contents of a wardrobe show an array of wigs with colours ranging from grey to a mousy brown, with photos purportedly showing the Wagner chief wearing them as a disguise leaked to state-backed Russian Telegram channels, MailOnline reports.
+Elsewhere, the contents of a wardrobe show an array of wigs with colours ranging from grey to a mousy brown, with photos purportedly showing the Wagner chief wearing them as a disguise leaked to state-backed Russian Telegram channels.
+The photographs, apparently taken from Mr Prigozhin’s personal photo albums, appear to have been taken during trips to various African and Middle Eastern countries where Wagner have had a presence in recent years.

-In a programme called 60 Minutes, broadcast on Wednesday evening on state Rossiya-1 TV channel, journalist Eduard Petrov claimed that cash worth 600 million roubles (£5m) had been found in the Wagner chief’s properties.
+Wagner was founded in 2014 and was involved in operations in Ukraine’s eastern regions.
+In subsequent years, it has fought in countries such as Syria, Libya, and the Central African Republic.

-Prigozhin has previously said that Wagner only dealt in cash, with Russian president Vladimir Putin adding that the group was financed by the state.
+In a programme called 60 Minutes, broadcast on the state-run Rossiya-1 TV channel, it was claimed that cash worth 600 million roubles (£5m) had been found in the Wagner chief’s properties.

-The programme also showed multiple passports which Prigozhin had used under different names.
+Mr Prigozhin has previously said that Wagner only dealt in cash, with Russian president Vladimir Putin recently admitting that the group was financed by the state.
+With the Russian president saying Wagner had received more than 86 billion rubles (£790bn) between May 2022 and May 2023 for wages and additional items.
+That had come out of the defence ministry and state budgets.
+For years prior to Mr Putin’s speech late last month the Kremlin had denied any links to Wagner.

-On Thursday, Belarusian president Alexander Lukashenko said that Prigozhin was no longer in Belarus, having brokered a deal last month to end an armed mutiny in Russia.
-His Wagner troops have remained at the camps they stayed in before an attempted mutiny against Moscow.
+On Thursday, Belarusian president Alexander Lukashenko said that Mr Prigozhin was not in Belarus, having brokered a deal last month to end an armed mutiny in Russia.

 “As for Prigozhin, he’s in St Petersburg.
-He is not on the territory of Belarus”, Lukashenko told reporters, having said last week that Prigozhin was still in Belarus.
+He is not on the territory of Belarus”, Mr Lukashenko told reporters, having said last week that Mr Prigozhin was still in Belarus.

-Prigozhin took control of the southern Russian city of Rostov-on-Don on 24 June, seized the command centre there where Russia coordinates its war in Ukraine, and sent a column of fighters towards Moscow before standing down after striking a deal with the Kremlin.
+Mr Prigozhin took control of the southern Russian city of Rostov-on-Don on 24 June, seizing the command centre there and then taking a column of fighters towards Moscow.
+He eventaully stood down after striking a deal broked by Mr Lukashenko, a staunch ally of Mr Putin.

-The agreement was meant to see Prigozhin relocate to Belarus and in exchange, criminal charges against him dropped.
+The agreement was meant to see Mr Prigozhin relocate to Belarus that criminal charges against him and Wagner over the attempted mutiny would be dropped.

-However, Mr Petrov stated during Wednesday evening’s broadcast that “Nobody planned to close this case.
+However, it was stated during the Rossiya-1 broadcast that “nobody planned to close this case...
 The investigation is ongoing.”

 Join our commenting forum